Xernz/IAE_TravelAgency_Kel3/Analysis and Action Plan for Microservice Alignment.md

 **1. Remove Unused & Misaligned Mutations:**

-- **Train & Local Travel Services:** Remove the `createTrain` and `createLocalTravel` mutations from the GraphQL schema, as their services are "Consumer Only" and lack the necessary REST endpoints.
+- **Train & Local Travel Services:** (UPDATED) Implement the `createTrain` and `createLocalTravel` mutations in the GraphQL schema, and add the necessary REST endpoints (`POST /api/trains`, `POST /api/local-travel`).
+These mutations are for admin/developer/demo seeding only and not exposed to end users, matching the approach for Flight and Hotel.

 - **Users Service:** Remove the unused `createUser` mutation from the GraphQL schema.

+- **User Filtering for Integration:**
+    - Expose a `filterUsers` query in the API Gateway GraphQL schema, mapping to the REST `GET /api/users/filter` endpoint.
+    - **Purpose:** This is intended for external app/web account integration (e.g., single sign-on, cross-app registration).
+It allows external platforms to register new users using existing data from our database, and vice versa.
+    - Ensure the GraphQL schema and documentation clearly indicate this query is for integration/partner use, not general public listing.

 **2. Refactor and Consolidate Queries:**